Sharknado (film series): The Last Sharknado: It's About Time (2018)

 The Last Sharknado: It's About Time was released on August 19, 2018.
 Tara Reid, Ian Ziering and Cassie Scerbo returned.
 A write-up in Bloody Disgusting in February 2018 said: "In his quest, Fin fights Nazis, dinosaurs, knights, and even takes a ride on Noah's Ark."
 On March 28, 2018, Syfy confirmed the film would be the final installment of the series.
 On May 25, the film's title was revealed by a released teaser trailer.
 Vivica A. Fox, who had starred in Sharknado 2, reprises her role for the final installment.
 With Fin the last survivor, he finds himself travelling through time to meet supposedly-deceased allies (pulled out of time by Gil at the moment before their deaths) seeking to identify and prevent the first of the modern-day Sharknados.
 After subduing potential Sharknados in Camelot, the War of Independence, and the Wild West, Fin is able to destroy the original Sharknado before it could escalate into the global catastrophes he has witnessed, creating a new timeline where Fin is still just the bar owner he was in the original film, surrounded by his extended family.

+Sharknado Origins (2026)

+In November 2025, a prequel titled Sharknado Origins was announced to be in development.
+The film is planned for a Summer 2026 release and will follow Fin and April encountering a Sharknado as teenagers.